akaalias/getstreamline/README.md

 OR **my inner editor criticises my spelling** as I type, ensuring no creativity is left.

-So, my notes in Obsidian will perpetually lack real depth and spontaneity that makes them sparkle???
+So, my notes in Obsidian will perpetually lack real depth and a heart-felt spontaneity that makes them sparkle???

 FUCK!